Generalized cohomology theories for algebraic stacks: Proper base change

 Let us prove the proper base change formula \itemref{item:ipqnosdf/bc} and smooth-proper base change formula \itemref{item:ipqnosdf/smprop} for $f$.
 By Nisnevich descent and the smooth base change formula (\thmref{thm:funct SH}\itemref{item:funct SH/smooth}\itemref{item:funct SH/smooth/bc}), both claims are local on $\sY$ (for proper base change, choose a Nisnevich cover of $\sY$ and apply $*$-inverse image by the induced cover of $\sY'$).
 Therefore, we may assume that $\sY$ has the resolution property (e.g., that $\sY$ is \qfund, by \thmref{thm:scallop}\itemref{item:scallop/cover} and \propref{prop:2rgoy10}).

-Since $\sY$ has the resolution property, the projective morphism $f$ factors through a closed immersion into a projective bundle over $\sY$ (see e.g. \lemref{lem:07gf1}).
+Since $\sY$ has the resolution property, the projective morphism $f$ factors through a closed immersion into a projective bundle over $\sY$.
 For the closed immersion the claims are standard consequences of the localization property (\defnref{defn:0paguh107}\itemref{item:0paguh107/localization}), see e.g. \cite[\S 2.2]{KhanSix}.
 For the projective bundle the claims follow from Lemmas~\ref{lem:psdfij} and \ref{lem:obqobu}.
 The claims for $f$ then follow immediately.

 Atiyah duality \itemref{item:ipqnosdf/Atiyah} and proper excision \itemref{item:ipqnosdf/excision} then follow in view of Lemmas~\ref{lem:psdfij} and \ref{lem:apsdfihq}.